danielgolliher/mcb7_resume/README.md

 ### **Maximum New York** | _October 2021—present_

 [Maximum New York](https://maximumnewyork.com) is a civics organization I founded that does two things: (1) teaches New Yorkers how to productively self govern through cohort-based instruction in history, political theory, and modern politics, and (2) advocates for a larger, wealthier, more open NYC.
 The first cohort will begin at the end of March 2022.
-It's distinguishing feature is capturing the interest of a large pool of previously non-engaged New Yorkers, and the novel political theory I use to underpin it (see [this post](https://maximumnewyork.com/atlantis-on-the-hudson)).
+Its distinguishing feature is capturing the interest of a large pool of previously non-engaged New Yorkers, and the novel political theory I use to underpin it (see [this post](https://maximumnewyork.com/atlantis-on-the-hudson)).

 ### **Independent Projects** | _July 2020—present_